-To enhance the flavor, top the chia seed pudding with fresh low carb fruits such as blueberries or strawberries.
+To enhance the flavor, add fun toppings such as unsweetened coconut shreds, chocolate chips with no added sugar, or cocoa nibs.
 For additional sweetness, you can add a little sugar-free sweetener like stevia.

-Chia seeds are high in soluble fiber and low in carbs, making them great for people with diabetes.
+Chia seeds have a lot of soluble fiber and are low in carbs, making them a great breakfast option.
 Try mixing up an overnight chia seed pudding to enjoy their benefits.

 - Calories: 154

-If you’d like to make your oatmeal tastier and more nutritious, try adding ingredients such as cinnamon, berries, nuts, seeds, or Greek yogurt — none of which are high in carbs.
+If you’d like to make your oatmeal tastier and more nutritious, try adding ingredients such as cinnamon, berries, nuts, seeds, or Greek yogurt.

-Oatmeal is rich in soluble fiber that aids blood sugar control and can keep you feeling full for longer.
-Despite its relatively high carb content, it’s a good option for people with diabetes.
+Oatmeal contains soluble fiber that aids blood sugar control and may keep you feeling full for longer.
+Despite its carb content, it’s a good option.

-Multigrain avocado toast is a simple and popular dish that can be enjoyed by people with diabetes.
+Multigrain avocado toast is a simple and popular dish that people with diabetes can enjoy.

 - Calories: 257